Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/05-QC-polished-assembly.md

 - "How can we perform QC on an assembly?"
 - "What metrics can we compare between assemblies to understand the quality of an assembly?"
 objectives:
-- "Understand the term misassembly"
+- "Understand the terms N50, misassembly and largest contig."
 - "Understand what factors might affect the quality of an assembly."
+- "Use the help doucumentation
 - "Apply seqkit to assess multiple assemblies"
 - "Use metaQUAST to identify the quality of an assembly."
 keypoints:
+- "The N50 is the contig length of the 50 percentile.
+Which means that 50% of the contigs are at least this length in the assembly"
 - "A misassembly is when a portion of the assembly is incorrectly put back together"
+- "The largest contig is the longest contiguous piece in the assembly"
 - "Seqkit can generate summary statistics that will tell us the N50, largest contig and the number of gaps"
 - "metaQUAST can generate additional information in a report which can be used to identify misassemblies"
 ---

 ## Using seqkit to generate summary statistics of an assembly

 After we finished the draft assembly we used `seqkit stats` to see some basic statistics about the assembly (see the episode on [Assembly](https://cloud-span.github.io/metagenomics01-qc-assembly/03-assembly/index.html)).
-We will be using it again here to get some basic statistics for all three of the assemblies to compare the polishing process.
+We will be using it again here to get some more statistics for all three of the assemblies to compare the polishing process.

 We can again review the help documentation for seqkit stats.
 ~~~